-Something out of a storybook doesn’t even begin to describe Venice, Italy with it’s beautiful canals and incredible architecture.
-Both romantic and magical, Venice has something for every visitor, whether it be a couple on their honeymoon, a solo traveler looking for something new, or a family away on holiday.
+The phrase “something out of a storybook” doesn’t even begin to describe Venice with its beautiful canals and incredible architecture.
+Both romantic and magical, Venice has something for every visitor, whether they be a couple on their honeymoon, a solo traveler looking for something new, or a family away on holiday.

 Guest post by Dima Alsheikh

 Venice is beautiful all year long, and different people will give you different “ideal” times to go.
 Summer months are pretty hot and can get uncomfortably warm with large tourist crowds, so if you don’t have schooling constraints, skipping Venice over the summer might be a good choice.
 Autumn and Spring have the least amount of crowds and are hosts to wonderful weather during the day and night, not too hot and not too cold.
 Winter is some people’s favorite time of year in Venice, but not recommended for first time visitors who are looking for the full Venetian experience.